Leading with Corporate Social Responsibility

 Customs Trade Partnership Against Terrorism (CTPAT)

-We have engaged in the Customs Trade Partnership Against Terrorism (CTPAT) which seeks to safeguard the world's trade industry from terrorists, maintaining the economic health of the U.S. and its neighbors.
-The partnership develops and adopts measures that add security but do not have a chilling effect on trade.
+Fortinet is proud to join the CTPAT, which aims to safeguard the world's trade industry from terrorists, maintaining the economic health of the U.S. and its neighbors.

 Q: What is RoHS and what products are affected?